Concessionary travel schemes

 If you have difficulty using normal buses then you may be entitled to use the councils "Ring & Ride" and "Dial-a-Ride" service.
 These services are operated with fully accessible minibuses.
 See the Demand Responsive Transport page for more information.

-If you are registered blind or partially sighted and your myfife card shows an "eye" symbol you will be entitled to free ferry travel throughout Scotland and the Islands.
+If you are registered severely sight impaired (blind) or sight impaired (partially sighted) and your myfife card shows an "eye" symbol you will be entitled to free ferry travel throughout Scotland and the Islands.
 Vehicles and companions will be charged at the appropriate brochure fares on the ferry.

 If you need help when travelling - SEStran Thistle Assistance Card

-More information on the Thistle Assistance Card is available here, you can phone us or email for a card (see contact details below) or download the app straight on to your phone:
+- More information on the Thistle Assistance Card is available here, you can phone us or email for a card (see contact details below) or download the app straight on to your phone either on the Apple App Store or the Play Store

 More information on all of the above schemes can be found on the Transport Scotland website (links to an external website)